auraoupa/grand-challenge-adastra-ORCA36/DOMAINcfg/README.md

 For NEMO, this file defines all the relevant parameters of the horizontal and vertical computing grid.
 It is also used for the preparation of input data such as initial conditions, runoff etc...
 Building this file is therefore the first step to proceed for setting up a configuration.
 In particular, choices about the vertical coordinates ( z, s, partial steps), must be done previous to the building of this file.
 ## 2. DOMAINcfg tool
 For this project, including the modelisation of under iceshelf circulation, we pay a particular attention to the definition of the vertical grid below the iceshelf.
-We use a (specific version)[SOURCES/DOMAINcfgPM]  of the DOMAINcfg tools (developped by Pierre Mathiot), which is not yet publicly released.
+We use a [specific version](SOURCES/DOMAINcfgPM)  of the DOMAINcfg tools (developped by Pierre Mathiot), which is not yet publicly released.
 For the compilation of the tools, it is recommended to use the `maketools` available for NEMO 4.2.0 release, otherwise compilation may fails, with unclear problems in Fcm.
 ## 3. Making DOMAINcfg for eORCA36-L121